MawCeron/csRenamer/README.md

 # <img src="csRenamer.svg" alt="icon" width="50"/> csRenamer

 **csRenamer** is a Windows desktop application built with WPF and .NET 8.0, designed for batch renaming files with ease.
-Inspired by [pyRenamer](https://github.com/tfree87/pyRenamer), it provides a flexible and user-friendly graphical interface for renaming files using patterns, substitutions, insertions, deletions, and more — all with instant preview.
+It provides a flexible and user-friendly graphical interface for renaming files using patterns, substitutions, insertions, deletions, and more — all with instant preview.

 This project is a C#/.NET 8.0 clone of [pyRenamer](https://github.com/tfree87/pyRenamer), recreated using Windows-native technology to bring the same powerful renaming functionality to the Windows ecosystem with a modern UI.